IP-CAM/Invite-Code-Extension-for-Opencart-v.2.x-v.3.x/module/README.md

 # Invite Code

 ## Description
-**Invite Code** is an OpenCart extension that allows customers to join privileged customer groups using the invite codes.
+**Invite Code** is an OpenCart extension that allows customers to join more privileged customer groups using the invite codes.
 Compatible with OpenCart 2.2.x-3.x versions.

 ## Features